 Merit-based associate instructor (AI) and graduate assistant (GA) positions are offered to students by the Office of Music Admissions and Financial Aid based on the recommendation of individual department chairs.
 Appointments are normally made for one year.
 The selection process for AIs/GAs varies by department, and some departments may require a separate application and/or interview process.
 Consult the departmental website or contact the department chair with questions pertaining to specific AI/GA positions.
 Renewals are considered annually up to the financial aid time limit associated with individual degree or diploma programs.
-See http://www.music.indiana.edu/admissions/tuition/2014GraduateSpringScholarshipPolicies.pdf for further information.
+See the Graduate Financial Aid Policies (http://music.indiana.edu/admissions/tuition/index.shtml) for further information.